Router Security B One Router Setup Website by

 Secure DNS is disabled by default

 To configure DNS, go to the Network tab, then click on WAN in the left side vertical column.
-Peplink refers to the new secure generation of DNS as "DNS over HTTPS" and you will see that it is disabled by default.
+Peplink refers to the new secure generation of DNS as "DNS over HTTPS" and you will see, as shown above, that it is disabled by default.
 Click the pink pencil to bring up a window like that shown below.

 First, click on the Enable checkbox.